 \section{Abstract}

-In this paper, we characterize Ulrich modules over cyclic quotient surface singularities by using the notion of special Cohen-Macaulay modules.
-We also investigate the number of indecomposable Ulrich modules for a given cyclic quotient surface singularity, and show that the number of exceptional curves in the minimal resolution gives a boundary for the number of indecomposable Ulrich modules.
+In this paper, we characterize Ulrich modules over cyclic quotient surface singularities using the notion of special Cohen-Macaulay modules.
+We also investigate the number of indecomposable Ulrich modules for a given cyclic quotient surface singularity, and show that the number of exceptional curves in the minimal resolution determines a boundary on the number of indecomposable Ulrich modules.